 100% Ownership in the UAE [Explained]

-Why were laws revised to allow 100% ownership?
+Why were laws revised to allow 100% ownership of business?

 - Facilitating 100% ownership of business in UAE will raise the readiness of the country’s economy